Skip to main content

 RESEARCH RESPONSIBILITIES

-The Division of Plastic Craniofacial team is actively involved in research.
+The Division of Plastic Surgery Craniofacial team is actively involved in research.
 Fellows will be required to attend weekly didactic teaching conferences and will be involved in a research project which should result in publication or presentation.
-Active participation in ongoing clinical outcome studies and case series analysis is expected.
-Presentation of original clinical research at a national meeting is supported and expected.
+Active participation in ongoing clinical outcome studies and case series analysis is mandatory.
+Presentation of original clinical research at one national meeting is supported and expected.

 APPLICATION & INTERVIEWS